RitaMull/Thermal-ALE-aHfO2-using-HF/README.md

 # Thermal-ALE-aHfO2-using-HF
 Origin of Enhanced Thermal Atomic Layer Etching of Amorphous HfO2

-Each folder contains the CONTCAR, INCAR, KPOINTS and POTCAR for each system using VASP.5.4.1
+Each folder contains the CONTCAR, INCAR, KPOINTS and POTCAR for each system using VASP.5.4.4

-The models of the bare surface for amorphous HfO2 is found in the folder aHfO2-bare.
+The model of the bare surface of amorphous HfO2 is found in the folder aHfO2-bare.

 The self-limiting product models 8O:16F, 10O:20F and 16O:32F for amorphous HfO2 are found in the respective folders.